Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: The spinor code

 \subsection{Decoding}

-In order to extract information from the encoded state, in QEC one must perform a decoding operation to extract the stored information.
-As we deal with a nonlinear QEC, the reverse procedure of (\ref{encoding}) is not generally a trivial task.
-However, in the case of the spin coherent state encoding there is a natural procedure that allows for extraction of the information, given by
+In order to extract information from the encoded state, in QEC one must perform a decoding operation to extract the stored information. { While our encoding (\ref{encoding}) is nonlinear, the decoding process can be written as a (linear) completely positive trace preserving (CPTP) map